verazb/verazb.github.io/index.md

 ## About

-Welcome!
-I am a postdoc in economics at the [University of Basel](https://wwz.unibas.ch/en/), where I got my PhD in September 2022.
+I am a postdoctoral researcher in economics at the [University of Basel](https://wwz.unibas.ch/en/), where I got my PhD in September 2022.

 My research lies in health, labor, and public economics.
 I study the design of insurance markets and taxation systems.
 I develop theoretical models that motivate new causal identification designs, and implement them using large administrative or survey data.

-I was awarded the Student Paper Prize 2nd place from the [International Health Economics Association](https://healtheconomics.org/awards/), as well as the Young Economist Award from the [Swiss Society of Economics and Statistics](https://www.sgvs.ch/awards/) in 2023.
+In September 2024, I will be joining UC Berkeley as a postdoctoral fellow, funded by the Swiss National Science Foundation.

 **[CV](docs/Zabrodina_CV.pdf)**